UMCU-Digital-Health/Digital_Health_Template/README.md

 ### Data Version Control
 For data version control we use [DVC](https://dvc.org/doc)

+### Changelog
+Keep a changelog in your root folder (see: CHANGELOG.md).
+This log is meant for humans and shows which changes were made and when.
+Our changelog format is based on [Keep a changelog](https://keepachangelog.com/)

 ### GitHub actions
 After creating a project with cookiecutter, you can find the linting and unit test GitHub workflows in `.github/workflows/`, which enables standard flake8 linting and unit tests.
 You still need to set add this workflow to branch protection rules for new repos.